Next-Latent Prediction Transformers Learn Compact World Models: Belief States in Sequence Modeling

 \paragraph{Belief State Transformer.} The Belief State Transformer (BST; \citet{hu2025the}) learns \emph{compact} belief states by jointly training a next-token predictor and a previous-token predictor across all possible prefix–suffix decompositions of a sequence, including cases where either the prefix or suffix is empty.
 Concretely, given a prefix $X_{1:t}$ and a suffix $X_{t+k:T}$ with $k\geq 1$, BST aims to minimize the cross-entropy loss

 where $\hidden_{1:t}$ and $\hidden_{t+k:T}$ are produced by separate transformers.
 This bidirectional training shapes the hidden representations of the BST into belief states.

-\paragraph{Joint Multi-token Prediction.} Joint multi-token prediction (JTP; \citet{ahn2025jtp}) aims to learn the \emph{joint} distribution over the next $d+1$ tokens conditioned on $\hidden_{t}$, where $d$ is the multi-step prediction horizon beyond the next token.
+\paragraph{Joint Multi-Token Prediction.} Joint multi-token prediction (JTP; \citet{ahn2025jtp}) aims to learn the \emph{joint} distribution over the next $d+1$ tokens conditioned on $\hidden_{t}$, where $d$ is the multi-step prediction horizon beyond the next token.
 Specifically, JTP minimizes the loss

-where an additional module $\fetchhead(\hidden_t, X_{t+1:t+i})$ is used to create an embedding combining the teacher-forced tokens $X_{t+1:t+i}$ with $\hidden_t$.
+where an additional module $\fetchhead(\hidden_t, X_{t+1:t+i})$ is used to create an embedding combining the teacher-forced tokens $X_{t+1:t+i}$ with $\hidden_t$ and $\lambda_\text{MTP} > 0$ balances next- and multi-token prediction losses.
 Although \citet{ahn2025jtp} suggest that their method learn ``short-horizon belief states'', they do not formally define the conditions under which this occurs.
 To understand how JTP learns belief states, we start by defining a \emph{$k$-observable} system. \begin{definition}[$k$-observability for sequences] A system is $k$-observable if for any two sequences $H =X_{1:t}$ and $H' =X_{1:j}$ that induce the same joint distribution over the next-$k$ tokens, i.e., $\mathbb{P}(X_{t+1:t+k} \mid H) = \mathbb{P}(X_{t+1:t+k} \mid H')$, it follows that their \emph{full-horizon} conditionals match:

 In other words, the distribution of all future observations is determined by the distribution of the next $k$ observations. \end{definition} \begin{proposition}[JTP forms belief states in $k$-observable systems] Assume the system is $k$-observable and let $k=d+1$.
 Suppose the joint multi-token prediction model recovers the true joint next-$k$ conditional, i.e. $p_\theta(X_{t+1} \mid \hidden_t)p_\theta(X_{t+2} \mid \hidden_t, X_{t+1})\dots p_\theta(X_{t+k} \mid \hidden_t, X_{t+1:t+k-1}) =\mathbb{P}(X_{t+1:t+k} \mid X_{1:t})$ a.s. for all $t$, then $\hidden_{t}$ is a belief state for $X_{1:t}$. \end{proposition} \begin{proof} By $k$-observability (\cref{def:k_observability}), there exists a measurable map $G$ taking the joint next-$k$ conditional distribution to the full-horizon conditional: